Quplet/NoShieldDelay/README.md

 ### Info:
-- Setting Raise Time to 0 makes shields capable of blocking immediately.
+- Setting Raise Time to 0 makes shields capable of blocking immediately

-- Setting Raise Time to 5 is no different from not having the mod installed and is less efficient than setting the Enable setting to false.
-Both have the effect of disabling the mod's effects.

 - The client-side raise animation takes roughly one tick to complete.
-So setting Raise Time to 1 is a decent balance between responsiveness and not being able to blockhit as easily - which I think was the original intention of the delay.
+So setting Raise Time to 1 is a decent balance between responsiveness and not being able to blockhit as easily.